Berndnaut Smilde, Nimbus D’Aspremont, 2012, digital c-type print, 75 x 110cm. Courtesy of the artist and Ronchini Gallery, London.

 Fiona Armstrong works in climate and health communications, policy, research and advocacy.
 She has a background as a health professional, journalist, in public policy analysis and advocacy.
 She is a Fellow of the Centre for Policy Development, and Founder and Executive Director of the Climate and Health Alliance.
 Fiona is the author of a number of seminal publications on climate, energy and health including Our Uncashed Dividend: The Health Benefits of Climate Action, published by the Climate and Health Alliance and The Climate Institute, and Coal and Health in the Hunter: Lessons from One Valley for the World.

-Deborah Hart is an arts-focussed activist and writer from Melbourne.
+Deborah Hart is an arts-focussed activist and writer based in Narrm (Melbourne).
 After 16 years working in development roles with leading Australian arts and culture organisations—as increasingly neoliberal government policies were forcing important public organisations to form ever-closer alliances with harmful industries—Deborah left her profession in order to devote more time to climate activism and her then young children.
 Deborah founded LIVE (Locals Into Victoria’s Environment, 2006) and later co-founded CLIMARTE (2010) and ClimActs (2013) to harness the creative arts and combine spectacle, humour and direct action to draw attention to the climate emergency, and the corruption causing it.
 Deborah is the author of Guarding Eden: Champions of Climate Action (Allen & Unwin, 2015) which tells inspiring personal stories showing how and why highly destructive, polluting industries that built immense wealth and influence last century are now using that power recklessly to protect their profits, and the inspiring actions ordinary citizens are taking to safeguard nature and humanity’s future.

 Jo Lane is a Melbourne-based artist who uses images as language in various media; drawing, animation, sculpture, film, and photography, to probe ideas of identity, dislocation, and social responsibility.
 She commenced her creative career in both television and interactive media and was instrumental in numerous environmental and social not for profit projects, giving her time and expertise to realise communications.
 She is a Williamson Leadership Fellow and has sat on the board of the Australian Film, Television and Radio School.
 After years of training both here and in the UK completing a Masters of Fine Art, Drawing, Jo now conducts a full time art practice.
 This commenced with her love of nature in botanical work many years ago and has culminated in contemporary drawing and sculpting.